How spinal bone spurs and aging are related

-Our bodies sometimes create bone spurs in the neck and back as a natural, self-protective response to stress and friction.
+Our bodies typically create bone spurs in the neck and back as a natural, self-protective response to stress and friction.
 This becomes necessary when the discs between vertebrae deteriorate, allowing vertebrae to rub directly on each other.
-Cartilage between the vertebrae also naturally deteriorates over time, wearing down as we age.
-Thus, bone spurs are often created in response to the natural aging process.
+Cartilage that lines the spinal facet joints also naturally deteriorates over time.
+When the cartilage breaks down, the vertebrae begin to rub against each other, causing increased friction between them.

-- Osteoarthritis – This degenerative disorder results in the loss of cushioning cartilage on joint surfaces.
+- Osteoarthritis.
+This degenerative disorder results in the loss of cartilage on joint surfaces.
 Symptoms include inflammation and pain, which can vary in severity.
 As the cartilage between joints is diminished, the body sometimes creates bone spurs to compensate.

-- Degenerative Disc Disease – This spinal condition causes the discs between vertebrae to become thinner and more fragile over time.
+- Degenerative disc disease.
+This condition causes the spinal discs to become thinner and more fragile over time.
 This allows vertebrae to move closer together and eventually leads to bone-on-bone friction.
 Bone spurs develop to compensate for the weakened cartilage and increased friction.
 Common symptoms are pain, stiffness, numbness and tingling, which may worsen while sitting.

 The next step to find treatment for bone spurs

 Patients who have degenerative spine conditions are at greater risk for developing bone spurs.
 Speak with your doctor if you think bone spurs may be affecting your life.
 Many physicians will recommend a series of nonsurgical treatments like pain medication or physical therapy to reduce the pressure on your spine and relieve your symptoms.